ISEN-2020/book-service/readme.txt

 Now, to access to your Postgresql server, you may run the following command to open a TTY shell through it whith this command :

 				docker exec -it my_postgres psql -U admin
+If you are on Windows, you should  prefix the command by a 'winpty' statement like the following :
+				winpty docker exec -it my_postgres psql -U admin

 According to the previous given values :